DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 -	Databases management
 -	Backend development

-This Project seeks to become the foundations of a deeper taxonomic classification (_i.e._ Suborder, Great Group, Sub Group, etc.) by adding further models.
-Additionally, suggesting data entries standardization seeking to improve the databases quality and reducing the Data Cleaning processes in the future.
+This Project seeks to become the foundations of a deeper automatic taxonomic classification (_i.e._ Suborder, Great Group, Sub Group, etc.) by adding further models.
+Additionally,  data entries standardization seeking to improve the databases quality and reducing the Data Cleaning processes in the future, was emphatically recommended.

-The Project is called CATS, which stands for __Clasificador AuTomático de Suelos__ in Spanish, or Automatic Soil Classifier.
+The Project is called _CATS_, which stands for __Clasificador Automático Taxonómico de Suelos__ in Spanish, or Automatic Soil Taxonomy Classifier.

 ## 2. Model